 Why are emissions higher when I fly in a premium seat (business or first class)?

 Premium-class seating configurations take up more room and weight in a plane than economy class.
 According to the International Civil Aviation Organization (ICAO) the CO2 emissions attributable to a premium class seat are twice as high as for an economy one.

 What kind of projects does my donation help, and how do you guarantee that the projects really do effectively help mitigate climate change?

 myclimate projects meet the highest standards (CDM, Gold Standard, Plan Vivo), and are proven not only to reduce greenhouse gases, but also to foster sustainable development at a local and regional level.
 Climate protection projects result in lower CO2 emissions whilst contributing significantly to sustainable development in the region.
 The Gold Standard is an internationally recognized independent label awarded to high-quality climate protection projects and the emission reduction certificates they earn.
-Go here to read more about how myclimate projects in Bali and Kenya are contributing to social, environmental and economic development.
+Go here to read more about how myclimate projects in Kenya and in Tanzania are contributing to social, environmental and economic development.

 Can I have my offset payment refunded if the flight is cancelled?

 This is not possible because the CO2 offset payment is treated as a donation.
 If a flight is cancelled, the offset payment can be transferred to a later flight.